mayankyadav06/Smart_Gardening_System/README.md

  2. Soil Moisture Sensor
  3. DHT11/22 (Optional)
  4. LED (Optional)
- 5. Water Pump (Optional for current code)
+ 5. Water Pump (Optional if you have you can use)

 # Connection with ESP
  1. Connect soil moisture sensor with ESP32
  2. Connect LED with ESP32
-    -- for this specifice code configuration we assume it as a motor if you have an actual motor you can connect it with the ESP32 along with a LED
+    -- If you dont have water pump you can use led only and assume it as an motor as the functions of both the components will be same.
 3. Connect DHT11 or DHT22 if you have to monitor temperature and humidity of garden or our nearby plant ecosystem.

 # To run the project